iamibrahim1/FantoX001/README.md

  ### Ongoing Project:
-- Miku Nakano Full Version (Coming Soon)
+- Miku Nakano Full Version (Coming Soon).
-- Free to use APIs for Bots and websites.
+- Free to use APIs for Bots and websites (Coming Soon).

  ### Popular Projects: